-- The LME Secondary Materials Sourcing Attestation Form (the "attestation form") is intended for Producers of Brands that source solely from Secondary Material sources for their feedstock to their LME Brand according to Section 8 of the LME Policy on Responsible Sourcing of LME-Listed Brands (the "Policy"). - Producers sourcing Primary Materials should consult the Policy for information on Track A, B, or C and other information relating to compliance.
+- The LME Secondary Materials Sourcing Attestation Form (the "attestation form") is intended for Producers of Brands following the Secondary Materials Track (Track D).
+These brands must source solely from Secondary Material sources for their feedstock to their LME Brand according to Section 8 of the LME Policy on Responsible Sourcing of LME-Listed Brands (the "Policy")1. - Producers sourcing Primary Materials should consult the Policy for information on Track A, B, or C and other information relating to compliance.
 If unable to determine the origin of minerals sourced, Brands will automatically be referred to Track A. - ISO 14001 and OHSAS 18001 / ISO 45001 (or equivalent certification programmes) are required for all Brands and the first LME reporting date for these additional requirements is 31 December 2023. - Capitalised terms not otherwise defined in this form shall have the meanings ascribed to them under the Policy.

 Section 1.
 BRAND INFORMATION

-LME Brand Producer name 1
+LME Brand Producer name 2

-LME Brand name(s) 2
+LME Brand name(s) 3

 Reporting Period start date (DD/MM/YYYY)

 Reporting Period end date (DD/MM/YYYY)

 Date of submission (DD/MM/YYYY)

 Address of Brand Producing site

 Website of Brand Producer

 Name of person submitting form

 Job title of person submitting form

 Phone number

 Email address